Algonquin conservationist finds trash, turtles along Fox River as she canoes 200-mile length

 For Schiavone, who lives in Algonquin, the journey is more than just a way for her to fulfill what she says has been a longtime goal to traverse the Fox; the adventure is a way to raise awareness about the need to maintain and improve the river even as people enjoy it, Schiavone said.

-Saturday is the fourth annual “It’s Our Fox River Day,” which was initiated by Dundee Township-based Friends of the Fox River, for which Schiavone is staff educator.
+The fourth annual “It’s Our Fox River Day,” was on Sept.
+17, and was initiated by Dundee Township-based Friends of the Fox River, for which Schiavone is staff educator.

 The organization’s president, Gary Swick, was actually Schiavone’s environmental science teacher at Dundee-Crown High School, Schiavone said.

-The trek, which began on Sept.
-8 is scheduled to go through Sunday.
-On Friday, Schiavone was just south of Yorkville.
-She started out at the Fox’s headwaters, near Waukesha, and will end in Ottawa where the river feeds into the Illinois River.
+The trek, which began Sept.
+8, ended Sunday.
+On Sept.
+16, Schiavone was just south of Yorkville.
+She started out at the Fox’s headwaters, near Waukesha, and will end in Ottawa, where the river feeds into the Illinois River.

 During that time, between carrying her canoe overnight along the riverbank and navigating strong winds and a storm earlier this week, Schiavone said she’s seen plenty of wildlife – and plenty of litter.